 A Self-Guided hike through the Reserve

-I know I strongly recommend going on a guided tour, but if you’re intent on exploring the reserve on your own, or heading back for more, I suggest starting off on the Sendero El Río (River Trail) ★★.
-This trail, which heads north from the reserve office, puts you immediately in the midst of dense primary cloud forest, where heavy layers of mosses, bromeliads, and epiphytes cover every branch and trunk.
-This very first section of trail is a prime location for spotting a Resplendent Quetzal.
+If you’re intent on exploring the reserve on your own, I suggest starting on the Sendero El Río (River Trail) ★★.
+This trail, which heads north from the reserve office, puts you immediately in the middle of dense primary cloud forest, where heavy layers of mosses, bromeliads, and epiphytes cover every branch and trunk.
+This very first section of trail is a prime location for spotting a resplendent quetzal.

 After 15 or 20 minutes, you’ll come to a little marked spur leading down to a catarata, or waterfall.
 This diminutive fall fills a small, pristine pond and is quite picturesque, but if you fail in your attempts to capture its beauty, look for its image emblazoned on postcards at souvenir stores all around the area.
 The entire trek to the waterfall should take you an hour or so.

 From the waterfall, turn around and retrace your steps along the River Trail until you come to a fork and the Sendero Tosi (Tosi Trail).
 Follow this shortcut, which leads through varied terrain, back to the reserve entrance.